oleganza/OAPromise/README.md

 }
 ```

-2) User starts the operation (or a chain of operations) and keeps the reference to the promise.
+2) Start an operation (or a chain of operations) and keep the reference to the promise.

 ```
 OAPromise* promise = [[Person loadFromDisk] then:^(id person){